 Nosy or nosey – which one is correct?

 Everyone has come across a person who pokes their nose into other people’s affairs at least once in a lifetime.
-Hopefully you will not have to write a note to your neighbours asking them to mind their own business and stop being so… nosy or nosey?
-Which form is correct?
-Read this article to make sure you get this right!
+Hopefully you will not have to write a note to your neighbours asking them to mind their own business and stop being so… Actually, is it nosey or nosy?
+Which is the correct answer?
+Read this article to make sure you know the correct usage of this adjective!

 Nosy or nosey which one is correct meaning definition correct form examples Correctme.org